JoanEsquivel/appium-demo/README.md

 [Sauce Labs Native Sample Application](https://github.com/saucelabs/sample-app-mobile)

 [WebdriverIO Demo App for iOS and Android](https://github.com/webdriverio/native-demo-app)

+***Important Note:***
+For IOS you are going to need an app build to run it in simulators, but an .IPA file to run it in real devices.
+It required additonal desired capabilities, and you can see which ones at this [discussion](https://discuss.appium.io/t/setup-appium-inspector-to-run-ipa-on-real-devices-iphone/36055/17)

 ## Setup WebDriverIO

 1- Run the command to create the package.json & continue with the installation process